CanneDevForce/CanneManagingTools/README.md

 Tools for managing competitions of canne de combat.

 #Project Overview
-Developping a all-in-one, feature-full competition management tool.
+Developping an all-in-one, feature-full competition management tool.
 It is developped by enthousisats canne fighters and other all around the world.